 To increase access to quality basic education in Sudan and enable school teachers to support students to play an active role in the global economy, particularly in the most vulnerable groups.

-A needs analysis for the project and a baseline study of English, Maths and Science training has been completed, including training for data collectors, to help set benchmarksk from which to measure progress.
-From this we have established a bespoke continuing professional development (CPD) framework for teachers, increasing capacity of the federal and state Ministries of Education to efficiently monitor and administer in-service training.
-So far, 185 trainers, 185 supervisors and 4500 teachers have been trained across seven states.
-To help pupils become confident using the English language as a tool of communication, teachers are being trained in the new curriculum, known as Sudan Modern Integrated Learning of English (SMILE), a student-centred and a topic-based syllabus.
+A needs analysis for the project and a baseline study of English, Maths and Science training has been completed (including training for data collectors), to help set benchmarks from which to measure progress.
+Following this insight, we have established a bespoke continuing professional development (CPD) framework for teachers, increasing the capacity of the federal and state Ministries of Education to efficiently monitor and administer in-service training.
+So far, 185 trainers, 185 supervisors, and 4500 teachers have been trained across seven states.
+Teachers are being trained in the new student-centred curriculum, known as Sudan Modern Integrated Learning of English (SMILE), to help pupils become confident using the English language as a tool of communication,

-Over time ISTEP will improve curriculum development and teaching through the provision of high quality in-service teacher education.
-Our teacher training has reached the programme target of 185 qualified teacher trainers across the seven states, 6,500 basic school qualified teachers of English, Maths and Science to teach the new curriculum and 185 qualified school inspectors.
+Over time ISTEP will improve curriculum development and teaching through the provision of high-quality in-service teacher education.
+Our teacher training has reached the programme target of 185 qualified teacher trainers across the seven states; with 6,500 basic school teachers of English, Maths and Science trained to teach the new curriculum along with 185 qualified school inspectors.
 The CPD framework established for teachers to continue their professional development is measured to agreed benchmarks.
 Over time we have learnt the most effective way to introduce new concepts to teachers is through planned and continuous reinforcement.
 Through this, teachers have greatly developed their personal and professional qualities.

-Improvements in teacher capacity is making an impact on students already - so far there are 200,000 indirect student beneficiaries, which will rise to 330,000 pupils across the seven states in Grades 1 to 6 by the end of the programme.
-For example, seven classroom books for grades 3-9 have been developed, which now reach five million students per year across all 16,500 primary schools in Sudan.
+Improvements in teacher capacity are making an impact on students already with 200,000 indirect student beneficiaries, rising to 330,000 pupils across the seven states in Grades one to six by the end of the programme.
+For example, seven classroom books for grades three-nine have been developed, which now reach five million students per year across all 16,500 primary schools in Sudan.

-By capacity building we share UK and international best practice in Sudan, creating stronger bilateral relations at institutional and governmental level, working closely with the country’s federal and state ministries.
+By building capacity we share UK and international best practices in Sudan, creating stronger bilateral relations at institutional and governmental levels and working closely with the country’s federal and state ministries.
 We are helping position the UK as a trusted partner to the Sudanese government, especially in education.